 From time to time, Legrand Australia may use or disclose your personal information to inform you about our products and services.
 If you do not wish to receive marketing materials from Legrand Australia, you may opt-out at any time by contacting our Privacy Officer.

 How do we protect your information?

 How can you access or correct your personal information?
-Accessing your personal information

 Correcting your personal information

-If we discover the information is inaccurate, out of date, incomplete, irrelevant or misleading, we will take reasonable steps to correct the personal information.
-If you find that information we hold about you is incorrect, please request its correction by contacting our Data Protection Officer, firstname.lastname@example.org.
-In your request for correction, you can ask that we notify any other APP entity of the correction if successful.
+If it discovers the information is inaccurate, out of date, incomplete, irrelevant or misleading, Legrand Australia will take reasonable steps to correct the personal information.
+If you find that information we hold about you is incorrect, please request its correction free of charge by contacting our Privacy Officer.
+In your request for correction, you can request that we notify any other ‘Australian Privacy Principles entity’ (“APP entity”)(as defined by the Act) if the correction is successful.
 If we refuse your request for correction, we will provide written reasons for the refusal and advise you of the mechanisms available to you to complain about the refusal.

 How can you complain about a breach of the Act?

-If you are unhappy with our resolution or with the way we handle your complaint, you may be able to refer the matter to the Office of the Australian Information Commissioner.
-Go to www.oaic.gov.au for further details.
+If you are unhappy with our resolution of your complaint or with the way Legrand Australia has handled your complaint, you may be able to refer the matter to the Office of the Australian Information Commissioner (”the Commissioner”) see http://www.oaic.gov.au for further details.

-How can you contact us?
+How do you contact us?

 This Credit Reporting Policy was last updated November 2017